FredyH/MySQLOO/README.md

 -- mysqloo table

-mysqloo.connect( host, username, password [, database, port, socket] )
+mysqloo.connect( host, username, password, database [, port, socket] )
 -- returns [Database]
 -- Initializes the database object, note that this does not actually connect to the database.